Towing Capacity Guide

 What is GAWR?

-GAWR stands for gross axle weight rating.
-It is the maximum weight that can be placed on your front or rear axles.
+GAWR is the maximum weight that can be placed on the vehicle's front or rear axles.
 The vehicle manufacturer gives each axle its own rating.
-FR is the front rating and RR is the rear rating.
+FR is the front rating, and RR is the rear rating.

 What is GTW?

-GTW stands for gross trailer weight.
 What does GTW mean?
 It is the total weight of the trailer and its cargo.
-It can be determined by putting the fully loaded trailer on a vehicle scale.
+It can be determined by putting the fully loaded trailer on a vehicle scale or using a trailer weight scale.

 Trailer Weight vs Towing Capacity